-Canon 1D Mark III versus Canon 5D Mark II
+Canon 1D Mark III vs 5D Mark II

-The Canon EOS-1D Mark III and the Canon EOS 5D Mark II are two professional cameras that were revealed to the public, respectively, in February 2007 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame sensor.
-The 1D Mark III has a resolution of 10.1 megapixel, whereas the 5D Mark II provides 21 MP.
+The Canon EOS-1D Mark III and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in February 2007 and September 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame (5D Mark II) sensor.
+The 1D Mark III has a resolution of 10.1 megapixels, whereas the 5D Mark II provides 21 MP.

 The physical size and weight of the Canon 1D Mark III and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark III – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably smaller (29 percent) than the Canon 1D Mark III.
 Moreover, the 5D Mark II is markedly lighter (26 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.